mdbootstrap/adminlte-laravel/README.md

 More info about llum commands in Github [Acacha/llum](https://github.com/acacha/llum).

-IMPORTANT NOTE: on MAC OS you will have to replace SED BSD with GNU sed for example using brew:
+IMPORTANT NOTE: on MAC OS you will have to replace BSD sed with GNU sed for example using brew:

 ```bash
 brew install gnu-sed --with-default-names